jueyang/jueyang.github.io/_posts/posts/2016-07-21-something-beyond-that-minute.md

 <p class="divider">*</p>

 I have chosen plays as my medium because it is the most resonating creative form I have experienced.
 To some degree, I am an author.
 Yet I could never fully imagine how the text would be interpreted through directions and actions.
-This is the most excting part of being a playwright: to plant the seed through language, and let it grow in the soil and blossom into surprises.
+This is the most exciting part of being a playwright: to plant the seed through language, then let it grow and blossom into surprises in the hands of others.

 Through collaborations with directors, actors, and whatever else a "stage" or "production" involves, I have realized I don't just want to write.
 The vast space of theater and performance, broadly and everchanging-ly defined, deserves a lot more innovation, particularly on staying sustainable as a practice.
 I stand by the stance uttered by an editor: _I don't recommend starvation_.
 There should be more than one way to keep creativity sustainable -- as businesses, institutions, relationships, cultural phenomena, a combinition of them all.